Andrewq11/BEP20TokenTracker/README.md

 # BEP20TokenTracker
-This program uses Selenium and PySimpleGUI to attain token holdings and related info for any BEP20 address.
+This program uses Selenium and PySimpleGUI to gather token holdings and related info for any BEP20 address.

 When this program is first run, you are prompted to input your BEP20 wallet